Tamarajo is an avid Bible Studier who loves nothing more than to seek out the treasures in God's Word and share them with others.

 The second stage of development represents justification.
 It practically applies to the living out of an internal reality, not yet realized in its visible form, and depicts our justified state while living in a body of sinful flesh.
 This development is illustrated by the monarch caterpillar's imaginal cells that will later form all the necessary parts of a fully formed butterfly.
 Feasting on God's Word and prayer are essentials that enable and empower us to put on the new man Christ has made us on the inside and cast off the "old man" of flesh, characterized in the sheds of the caterpillar.

 I have been crucified with Christ; it is no longer I who live, but Christ lives in me; and the life which I now live in the flesh I live by faith in the Son of God, who loved me and gave Himself for me.

 — Galatians 2:20

-The Monarch's develops into a new creature as it enters the tomb of a chrysalis.
-This phase will metaphorically represent the process of sanctification through a type of death.
+In the third stage, the Monarch develops into a new creature as it enters the tomb of a chrysalis.
+This phase metaphorically represents the process of sanctification through a type of death.

 This fourth and final phase of development of the Monarch butterfly's life cycle illustrates the stage of our Christian life called glorification and depicts the resurrected life.

-Keep in mind that each of the phases of this journey can be viewed personally in terms of our individual journeys and corporately in terms of the church as a whole.
+Each of the phases of this journey can be viewed personally and corporately.

 "I Can See Clearly Now . . . "

-Part three left off with a silent, motionless, and seemingly dead caterpillar confined to the tomb of its chrysalis.
+A silent, motionless, and seemingly dead caterpillar is confined to the tomb of its emerald green chrysalis.
 It is now time for the newly formed creature to awaken.

 . . . it is high time to awake out of sleep; for now our salvation is nearer than when we first believed.